pushkine/ts-plugin-svelte/README.md

 # ts-plugin-svelte

-Don't actually use this yet, it's just a proof of concept for now
+Don't actually use this yet, it's just a proof of concept for now.
+Everything breaks past the 5 seconds demo 😁

 ## Get Started